 As for which of the dozens of varieties of salt work best here, I experimented with a few different types including coarse sea salt, unrefined sea salt, and flake sea salt.
 Ultimately, this unrefined sea salt produced the best results for me, being that it is a fresh salt that still contains a good bit of moisture.
 This moisture allowed the salt to keep it’s coarse flakes even after grinding together with the dried flavoring.
 Whereas a plain coarse sea salt, being that it is drier, tended to get pulverized and resulted in an altogether powdery consistency.

-Making the flavored salt is an easy process, simply pulse the dried flavoring in your KitchenAid® blade coffee grinder to break up the large pieces, then add your sea salt and pulse to evenly incorporate.
+Making the flavored salt is an easy process, simply pulse the dried flavoring in your (clean!) coffee or spice grinder to break up the large pieces, then add your sea salt and pulse to evenly incorporate.
 Literally 10 seconds and you’re done.

 I made three flavors of finishing salt using dried Meyer lemon peel, freeze dried blueberries, and dried rose petals (be sure to buy organic/culinary grade dried flowers).
 But really, the flavor possibilities are endless… pretty much any dried flavoring that can be ground into smaller pieces will work here.